seinecle/gephi-tutorials/docs/generated-slides/subdir/working-with-text-en_temp_slides.md

 ==  !
-[start=7]
+==== 3.
+Tuning the spatialization
+==  !

+==  !
-7. Spatializing the network with Force Atlas 2 will place related terms next to each other, because they co-occur:
+a.
+Spatializing the network with Force Atlas 2 will place related terms next to each other, because they co-occur:

 Some parameters have been modified: